-- The second set of tire that the previous owner put on, were the same OEM Pirelli Phantoms.
+- The second set of tires that the previous owner put on, were the same OEM Pirelli Phantoms.
 I was able to source the preferred Avon Spirit ST tires which I like a lot better.

-- I have not yet done any fine tuning the suspension for my weight and riding style, but it feels pretty darn good as it is.
+- I have not yet done any fine-tuning the suspension for my weight and riding style, but it feels pretty darn good as it is.

 What’s the story on calling this T-120 the “Peter Egan Special”?

 Peter Egan signing the right side cover – circa Summer 2016

 David was at a Team Triumph event in Janesville, WI with his new 2016 Bonneville T-120 – one of the first ones to be seen here in the midwest.
 Peter Egan was also in attendance and expressed interest in David’s new machine!